Loading

 Image size: 17” x 22”

-Overall print size: 22” X 25”
+Overall print size: 22” X 25” matte and frame not included

 On November 10, 1944, 1/Lt.
 H. C. McClanahan and his wingman, 2/Lt.
 A. R. White, formed the third flight in the 822nd Squadron’s attack on Ormoc Bay, on the island of Leyte, in the Philippines.
 Roaring at minimum altitude, McClanahan and White opened fire on the freighter-transport Kinka Maru.
 McClanahan’s co-pilot, 2/Lt.
 W. A. Wolfe, placed one 500-pounder just aft of the ship’s stern.
 White ended up in a better position over the transport, and his co-pilot, 2/Lt.
 Robert L. Miller, dropped their string of bombs, managing to get two direct hits on the vessel.
 One bomb was seen to explode in the area of the forward hatch and the second amidships.